apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 ## 1. Turn the knobs
-First off, language models have various generation settings that lead to quite different results.
+First off, language models have various generation settings that can lead to quite different results.
 While most of the parameters will only incrementally improve (or deteriorate) results, there is one powerful capability here: near-determinism.

 LLMs have [a temperature parameter](https://algowriting.medium.com/gpt-3-temperature-setting-101-41200ff0d0be) that, at its default level, will spur more creative and interesting results.
-However, a temperature setting of 0 will tell the model to only generate consistent, likely output for a given input.
+However, a temperature setting of 0 will tell the model to consistently generate the most likely output for a given input.
 Basically, to be boring.

 A temperature of zero can be very useful for applications where being correct and consistent is more important than being interesting and engaging.